 Working Drafts are texts being developed for an International Standard (IS), an amendment to an International Standard, a Technical Specification (TS) or a Technical Report (TR).
-When the work reaches a state of maturity as determined by the SC, it is registered as a Committee Draft (CD), a Proposed Draft Amendment (PDAM), or a Proposed Draft Technical Report (PDTR).
+When the work reaches a state of maturity as determined by the SC, it is registered as a Committee Draft (CD), a Proposed Draft Amendment (PDAM), a Proposed Draft Technical Report (PDTR) or a Proposed Draft Technical Specification (PDTS).
 It is circulated for letter ballot at the SC level.
 The ballot period is normally three months but can be extended up to six months.